 The observer effect can be a vexing problem for scientists and researchers because it makes it difficult to make accurate observations about how people behave when they’re not being watched.
 But in the context of the workplace, it’s definitely a positive effect.
 Employees who know that they’re being watched are more productive simply based on that knowledge.

-For more information about work computer monitoring software and how it can benefit your company, take an online test drive today.
+For more information about work computer monitoring software and how it can benefit your company, take it for a test drive.